 This is an excellent opportunity to address major global health challenges and learn effective advocacy skills.

 The mission of the Fund for Global Health is to provide the maximum possible health beneﬁt to vulnerable people in developing countries.
 One of the best ways to accomplish this is by advocating for increased U.S. funding for eﬀective global health programs.

-A small number of U.S. Representatives and Senators on the State and Foreign Operations Subcommittees of Appropriations decide on funding for U.S. global health programs.
+A small number of U.S. Representatives and Senators on the State and Foreign Operations Subcommittees of Appropriations decide on funding for U.S. global health programs (click on bolded words to see who's on the subcommittees).
 If you are in a congressional district or state represented by one of these subcommittee members, you have a unique and important opportunity to make a diﬀerence to U.S. leadership and funding for global health.
 We are oﬀering constituents of these Representatives and Senators an opportunity to engage in eﬀective citizen lobbying to that end.
 Interns and volunteers make a minimum 4-month commitment to a program of weekly communication and action, trained and supported by one of our coordinators.
 All activities can be conducted remotely.

 • Reliability; promptness in responding to communications

 • Excellent written and verbal communications skills

 • Helpful: experience in advocacy, outreach, organizing and training people